 The Sringeri Sharada Peetham or Sringeri Temple is located on the banks of River Tunga in the Chikkamagalur district of Karnataka.
 It is the first of the four Ammaya Peetham established by Sri Adi Shankaracharya in 8th century AD.
-The word Ammaya Peetham means “Throne of the Veda”.
+Further, the word Ammaya Peetham means “Throne of the Veda”.

 Sri Adi Shankaracharya established four Peethams or Centers in the four corners of the country to safeguard and propagate the Vedas.
 The head of the Mutt is Jagadguru meaning “Teacher of the world”.
-Although, the sringeri temple was established in the 8th century, the documented history is present only for the period after the 14th century.
+Although, the sringeri temple is there since the 8th century, but the history is available only for the period after the 14th century.

 The Sringeri Temple Complex is huge and consists of many temples as mentioned below:

-Sri Vidyashankara Temple – The Temple was built in 1338 AD in the Chalukyan and Dravidian style of architecture.
+Sri Vidyashankara Temple – The Temple exists since 1338 AD and shows Chalukyan and Dravidian style of architecture.
 The Garbhagrah is on the west side with Vidya Ganapati and Durga as the main deities.
-Brahma, Vishnu, and Shiva govern the other three sides.
+Also, Brahma, Vishnu, and Shiva govern the other three sides.

-Sri Janardhana Temple – The Temple was built around the 9th century.
+Sri Janardhana Temple – The Temple exists since the 9th century.
 The Temple is for Lord Vishnu as Janardhana.
-The idol of Lord Janardhana is flanked on both sides by Sridevi and Bhudevi.
-The idol is covered with Sandal paste throughout the year.
+The idol of Lord Janardhana has Sridevi and Bhudevi on both sides.
+Priests cover the idol with Sandal paste throughout the year.